orbiously/zerotier-orb/README.md

-This orb will allow you to connect the build-host to a ZeroTier network and to use another ZeroTier member as a jump/bastion host.
+This orb will allow you to connect the build-host to a ZeroTier network, communicate with any other member of the ZeroTier network, and alternatively use another ZeroTier member as a jump/bastion host.

 _Note that even if you choose to route **all** Internet via the ZeroTier member acting as a jump/bastion host (`full-vpn: true`), traffic between the build-agent and other CircleCI components/services, as well as, DNS requests **will not** be routed through the ZeroTier network._